oldmanumby/dnd.srd.5.2/README.md

 <details>
  <summary>PKM-Friendly</summary>

-This SRD material contains optional content designed specifically for personal knowledge management (PKM) applications like [Obsidian.md](https://obsidian.md).
+This SRD material contains optional content organized specifically for personal knowledge management (PKM) applications like [Obsidian.md](https://obsidian.md).
 Obsidian is a powerful knowledge base on top of a local folder of markdown (.md) files.
 That definition sounds simple; however, when add some RPG plugins, Obsidian becomes so much more.

 Visit [Josh Plunket's Website](https://obsidianttrpgtutorials.com) to learn more about using Obsidian for your roleplaying game campaign management.

 </details>

 <details>
- <summary>REport & REfork</summary>
+ <summary>rePport & reFork</summary>

-Please **REport** any [issues](../../issues) you find through GitHub.
-As an alternative, you can **REfork & REuse** this project through a GitHub [pull request](../../pulls).
+Please **rePort** any [issues](../../issues) you find through GitHub.
+As an alternative, you can **reFork** this project through a GitHub [pull request](../../pulls).
 </details>
-C